Would Shelby Harris Make a Great Addition to the Houston Texans Defense?

-The Houston Texans still need to add some pieces to their defensive front 7 in order to get back to the run-stuffing shut down unit of old.
+The Houston Texans still need to add some pieces to their defensive front seven in order to get back to the run-stuffing shut down unit of old.

-A unit featuring Sheldon Rankins, Malisk Collins, Jonathan Greendard and Will Anderson Jr. as the projected front 4 might benefit greatly from a player defensive coordinator Matt Burke can move around the board at will.
+A unit featuring Sheldon Rankins, Maliek Collins, Jonathan Greenard and Will Anderson Jr. as the projected front four might benefit greatly from a player defensive coordinator Matt Burke can move around the board at will.

 Enter Shelby Harris.